joaquin-mendoza8/containerized-llama2.c/README.md

       image: dockerUsername/exampleImageName:latest # change ONLY this line of code
 ```

-Then, start a pod with the updated YAML file (make sure you are in your intended namespace):
+Start a pod with the updated YAML file (make sure you are in your intended namespace):

 ```bash
 kubectl apply -f llama2.yaml